Relativistic Toda Lattice and Equivariant $K$-Homology of Affine Grassmannian: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-In \S \ref{sec:RTL}, we first define the relativistec Toda lattice and explain the presentation for $QK_T(SL_n(\C)/B)$ due to Maeno, Naito, and Sagaki \cite{MNS1}, \cite{MNS2}.
-We also review the centralizer family $\tilde{\mathscr{Z}}$ given in \cite{ISY}.
-We introduce the $\tau$-functions as elements of $\mathscr{O}(\tilde{\mathscr{Z}}).$ At the last part of this section we give a detailed review of the construction of $\Phi_n$ given in \cite{IIM}.
-In \S \ref{sec:auto}, we collect results on some automorphisms used in the rest of the paper.
-In \S \ref{sec:Kk}, we review the defintion and basic results on the $K$-theoretic double $k$-Schur functions.
-In \S \ref{sec:Groth}, we introduce the quantum double Grothendieck polynomials and prove Theorem \ref{thm:main}.
-As an application we prove a formula giving a relation between $g_\la^{(k)}(y|b)$ and $\tilde{g}_\la^{(k)}(y|b)$.
-In \S \ref{sec:det}, we prove determinantal formulas for the $K$-theoretic double $k$-Schur functions associated with $k$-small partitions.
-In \S \ref{sec:krect}, we prove the $k$-rectangle factorization property.
-In \S \ref{sec:max factor}, we prove Theorem \ref{thm:max factor}.
-In Appendix \ref{sec:Hirotas_bilinear_form}, we discuss the meaning of the automorphism $\sigma$ in the context of discrete integrable systems.
-In Appendix \ref{sec:F}, we prove a formula for the conserved quantities of the relativistic Toda lattice.
-In Appendix \ref{sec:nil-Hecke_on_QK}, we discuss the affine K-nil-Hecke action on the quantum $K$-theory ring and give a proof of Proposition \ref{prop:Quantum_D(1)}
+In Section~\ref{sec:RTL}, we first define the relativistic Toda lattice and explain the presentation for $QK_T(\SL_n(\C)/B)$ due to Maeno, Naito, and Sagaki~\cite{MNS1,MNS2}.
+We also review the centralizer family $\tilde{\mathscr{Z}}$ given in~\cite{ISY}.
+We introduce the $\tau$-functions as elements of $\mathscr{O}\bigl(\tilde{\mathscr{Z}}\bigr)$.
+At the last part of this section we give a~detailed review of the construction of $\Phi_n$ given in~\cite{IIM}.
+In Section~\ref{sec:auto}, we collect results on some automorphisms used in the rest of the paper.
+In Section~\ref{sec:Kk}, we review the definition and basic results on the $K$-theoretic double $k$-Schur functions.
+In Section~\ref{sec:Groth}, we introduce the quantum double Grothendieck polynomials and prove Theorem~\ref{thm:main}.
+As an application we prove a~formula giving a~relation between \smash{$g_\la^{(k)}(y|b)$} and \smash{$\tilde{g}_\la^{(k)}(y|b)$}.
+In Section~\ref{sec:det}, we prove determinantal formulas for the $K$-theoretic double $k$-Schur functions associated with $k$-small partitions.
+In Section~\ref{sec:krect}, we prove the $k$-rectangle factorization property.
+In Section~\ref{sec:max factor}, we prove Theorem~\ref{thm:max factor}.
+In Appendix~\ref{sec:Hirotas_bilinear_form}, we discuss the meaning of the automorphism $\sigma$ in the context of discrete integrable systems.
+In Appendix~\ref{sec:F}, we prove a~formula for the conserved quantities of the relativistic Toda lattice.
+In Appendix~\ref{sec:nil-Hecke_on_QK}, we discuss the affine $K$-nil-Hecke action on the quantum $K$-theory ring and give a~proof of Proposition~\ref{prop:Quantum_D(1)}.